Rick Arthur is a TAB Member in TAB Denver West.

-If you’ve never thought of your finance and accounting departments as profit centers, you’re not alone.
-In my experience, most companies don’t do a great job of planning for how their accounting functions will support their profitability instead of operating simply as overhead – a necessary evil.
+If you’ve never thought of your finance and accounting departments as profit centers, you are not alone.
+In my experience, most companies do not do a great job of planning for how their accounting functions will support their profitability instead of operating simply as overhead.

 Most entrepreneurs do not start businesses because they are experts in finance and accounting.
 Entrepreneurs are the visionaries.
 They have a product or service that they are bringing to life.
 Rarely do they find themselves excited about the accounting part of the business.
 Sure, they want to be profitable, but how they manage the nuts and bolts is often foreign.

 Here is a typical evolution of a start-up’s accounting functions.
-You’ll see that it’s often driven by some internal or external need.
+You will see that it is often driven by some internal or external need.
 It may look something like this:

 Phase 1: The Business is Started